neerayel/Education/README.md

-## These are results of my self-learning
+## These are results of training courses and my self-learning